Tennessee botched execution of Tony Carruthers and granted reprieve

 Details reported by only one source:

-- Medical personnel tried Carruthers's right arm, left hand, left foot, and right shoulder before failing to establish a central line.
+- The execution team tried veins in Carruthersās right arm, left arm, left hand, left foot, and right shoulder before failing to establish a central line.

-- 13 executions have been carried out in the U.S. in 2026, with Florida leading with 6, followed by Texas (4), Oklahoma (2), and Arizona (1).
+- The U.S. carried out 13 executions in 2026 (as of the article date), with Florida leading the count (6), followed by Texas (4), Oklahoma (2), and Arizona (1).

 Contradictions